 - Give calcium and vitamin D as you were told by your child’s doctor.

 - Follow the diet and workout plan that your doctor told you about.

 - This drug may cause jawbone problems.
-The risk may be higher the longer your child takes this drug.
-The risk may be higher if your child has cancer, dental problems, dentures that do not fit well, anemia, blood clotting problems, or an infection.
-The risk may also be higher if your child is having dental work, gets chemo or radiation, or takes other drugs that may cause jawbone problems (like some steroid drugs).
-Talk with your child’s doctor if any of these apply to your child, if your child will be having dental work, or if your child takes other drugs that may cause jawbone problems.
-There are many drugs that can do this.
-Ask your child’s doctor or pharmacist if you are not sure.
+The risk may be higher with longer use, cancer, dental problems, ill-fitting dentures, anemia, blood clotting problems, or infection.
+It may also be higher if your child has dental work, chemo, radiation, or takes other drugs that may cause jawbone problems.
+Many drugs can do this.
+Talk with your child’s doctor if any of these apply to your child, or if you have questions.
 Call your child’s doctor right away if your child has jaw swelling or pain.

 - Have your child get a dental exam before starting this drug.